rantahar/Lattice-Field-Theory/source/index.rst

 Finite Temperature
 ------------------

-So the path integral formulation in thermal equilibrium is has the same form as a Euclidean field theory in four dimensions.
+So the path integral formulation in thermal equilibrium has the same form as a Euclidean field theory in four dimensions.
 Further we can now write the partition function as